Need assistance in choosing the right insurance plan?

 Type 1 vs type 2 ULIP plan

-The table below shows the difference between Type 1 and Type 2 ULIP plan.
+The table below highlights the difference between Type 1 and Type 2 ULIP plan.

 Death Benefit